 There are several ways to set up the Salt file structure.
-This section describes how Salt is supported and

-Manager Server.
-The configuration set uр as part of SUSE main /etc/salt/master.d/susemanager.conf.
+This section describes how Salt is supported and set up as part of SUSE Manager Server.
+The main configuration file is /etc/salt/master.d/susemanager.conf.

 Do not edit the /etc/salt/master.d/susemanager.conf configuration file.
 This file belongs to the spacewalk-setup package and is marked as %config.
 When SUSE updates the spacewalk-setup package, the susemanager.conf file is overwritten, and any customization is lost.
 Instead, add your own configuration file to the /etc/salt/master.d/ directory.
 This prevents the update process from deleting your settings from the main susemanager.conf configuration file.